Pulse

 Frequently Asked Questions

 We’re pulling most of this data directly from the U.S. Energy Information Administration (EIA), with updates occurring on a monthly basis.
-Our contested project data comes from our friends at the Sabin Center via their June 2024 report. - How does your “Under Development” project data differ from the rest of the Solar Velocity data?
+Our contested project data comes from our friends at the Sabin Center via their June 2024 report. - Where does your Data Center Pulse Activity data come from?

-We’ve built a proprietary data collection and analysis process. - How often do you refresh your Pulse data?
+We built a proprietary data collection and analysis process. - How often do you refresh your Pulse data?

 Jurisdictions with operating and/or planned projects, but no contested projects, will receive a positive score.
 The score is weighted higher (more positive) for jurisdictions with recently operational projects.
-Jurisdictions with only contested projects (no operating or planned projects) will have a negative score, and scores for jurisdictions with both operating / planned and contested projects will depend upon the relative counts of projects in these categories. - How are you calculating a given jurisdiction’s Solar / Wind / Battery Regulations score?
+Jurisdictions with only contested projects (no operating or planned projects) will have a negative score, and scores for jurisdictions with both operating / planned and contested projects will depend upon the relative counts of projects in these categories. - How are you calculating a given jurisdiction’s Solar / Wind / Battery / Data Center Regulations score?

-If there are zero ordinances or moratoriums, then the Solar / Wind / Battery Regulations score will be “Unsure." - Do you have any data about when developers took leases for their projects?
+- Do you have any data about when developers took leases for their projects?

 No, we currently don't track when developers took leases for their projects. - How can I share Pulse information with my team?